m-malavika/Random/README.md

 Ans: [Answer]

 30. Calculate income tax<br>
-Calculate income tax for the given income by adhering to the rules below<br>
+Calculate income tax for the given income by adhering to the rules below

 | **Taxable Income** | **Rate (%)** |
 |---------------------|--------------|
 | First $10,000       | 0%           |
 | Next $10,000        | 10%          |
 | The remaining       | 20%          |

-Expected Output:<br>
+**Expected Output:**
 For example, suppose the income is 45000, and the income tax payable is<br>
 10000*0% + 10000*10%  + 25000*20% = $6000<br>
 Ans: [Answer]